Silence.

 "Don't."
 Her own voice sounded strange, too high.

 "You wished for something to happen.
-You literally said—" He laughed, but it came out wrong, edged with hysteria.
+You literally said..."
+He laughed, but it came out wrong, edged with hysteria.
 "Jesus Christ, Emily.
-You asked the universe to prove the impossible was possible, and it... it actually listened."
+You said it out loud.
+You said you wanted proof.
+And then — this."
+He waved a hand at the treeline, the empty sky, the wrong world outside.
+"Whatever this is, it answered."

 Professor Zhang hadn't moved from his chair.
-He was staring at his hands as if he'd never seen them before, whispering under his breath—equations, Emily realized.
+He was staring at his hands as if he'd never seen them before, whispering under his breath.
+Equations, Emily realized.
 "F equals ma, E equals mc squared, entropy equals k log W..."
-He was reciting fundamental physics laws like prayers, as if confirming they still existed.
+The words came out flat and measured, like a man checking items off a list.

 From somewhere outside—from the displaced buildings—came the sound of screaming.